Volkstrauertag ~ German Remembrance Day Ceremony

 You are invited to join us for coffee, cake and social.
 The location for this year's Kaffeeklatsch will be hosted by

-Donation min. $5.00 per person.
-Donations of $25 or more will receive a unique pin and a tax receipt.
-A limited number of pins are available on a first come basis.
-Your donation helps support the upkeep of the Woodland Cemetery German war graves, as well as the event's coffee and cake.
+Donation of $5.00 per person.
+Your donation helps support the upkeep of the Woodland Cemetery German war graves, as well it contributes to the event's coffee and cake.

 Volkstauertag - Remembrance Day